Fairfield Halls: 2016 redevelopment

 Croydon Council, the freeholder of the land, had various plans to refurbish Fairfield over the years but none of these plans came to fruition.
 In the spring of 2015 a new set of consultants led by Croydon firm Mott MacDonald was appointed by Croydon Council to deliver a £12m programme on the Fairfield Halls and a separate programme for the remainder of the College Green site.
 Around £30m would be spent on redeveloping and modernising Fairfield Halls in the period between 2016 and 2018.

 In February 2016, it was confirmed that the venue would close for two years for redevelopment starting July 2016 as part of the Croydon council's plan for the cultural and educational quarter in the town centre, with new homes, offices, shops and a building for Croydon College being constructed.
-Later on the venue was scheduled to re-open by the end of March 2019.
-It was reopened on 16 September 2019.
+The opening was postponed a few times.
+The cost of the project increased substantially and not all parts of the project were completed.
+It reopened on 16 September 2019 for six months, but closed again due to the Covid pandemic until 2021.